nodejs/next-10/CONTRIBUTING.md

 # Contributing to next-10

-We welcome partipation in this effort.
+We welcome participation in this effort.
 Please feel free to raise or comment on issues and join any of the scheduled meetings.

 ## Becoming a member